-My roles: Level design, puzzle design, programming.
+My roles: Design, programming.

-Healthy Breakfast is a surreal 3D first-person puzzler featuring non-Euclidean geometry, custom shader effects, and a unique aesthetic.
+Healthy Breakfast is a trippy 3D first-person puzzler featuring non-Euclidean geometry, custom shader effects, and a unique aesthetic.
 I wrote most of the gameplay code (except for the first-person controller, for which we used an off-the-shelf asset package called UFPS), and designed all of the game’s puzzle sequences and areas except the layout of the phone booth maze and the “observatory” (the room with the giant floating head).

 A UNIQUE PROCESS

 Our design philosophy for this project was, in a nutshell, “Just roll with it.”
-If we encountered a strange bug, or an unexpected design consequence, our first question was not, “How do we fix this?” but rather, “How could we use this?”
+If we encountered a strange bug or an unexpected design consequence, our first question was not, “How do we fix this?” but rather, “How could we use this?”
 We figured an opportunity to create something in such a whimsical spirit wouldn’t come along very often.

 We finished the game in ten days, but we had so much fun building it that we decided to add a few sections and polish some elements during our spare time over the following summer.
 We took the opportunity to expand on sections we noticed playtesters were most interested in exploring, adding hidden content and optional sequences/mechanics.